I. Internal guidelines

 - Under no circumstances can sponsors influence editorial content, investigations, or any other decisions taken by The GCRI editorial team and its contributors.

 - We reserve the right to refuse donations from sponsors whose ethical principles conflict with our own.

-- We disclose potential conflicts of interest between donors and the work of The GCRI employees or The GCRI editors.
-If we detect conflicts of interest, individual The GCRI employees may be excluded from conducting research on a specific project, or entire investigations may be abandoned by the editorial team of The GCRI.
+- We disclose potential conflicts of interest between donors and the work of our employees or our editors.
+If we detect conflicts of interest, individual employees may be excluded from conducting research on a specific project, or entire investigations may be abandoned by the editorial team of The GCRI.
 Such actions will also always be publicly disclosed.

 VI.
 Media partners